 The ability to unplug

 Most employees want to be able to enjoy time with family and friends when they aren’t in the office, which they can’t do when their bosses are emailing them at all hours and expecting an immediate response.
 Allowing employees to ignore work communications outside of work hours without being penalized is essential for work-life balance.

 Sometimes a project comes up that requires employees to spend more time at work, and that’s okay.
 What’s not okay is the expectation that employees will work long hours all the time, especially for no additional pay.
 Giving employees the freedom to leave work when their scheduled day ends allows them to better plan for activities and responsibilities outside of the office.

 Modeling work-life balance

-The best things managers can do to help their employees better achieve work-life balance is to model the behavior.
+The best thing managers can do to help their employees better achieve work-life balance is model the behavior.
 Leave on time.
 Don’t email outside of work hours.
 Don’t make employees feel that there are unwritten rules about how dedicated they should be—lay out your expectations and then follow them yourself.